Three-dimensional AdS black holes in massive-power-Maxwell theor: Optical features

-The qualitative behavior of the energy emission rate is illustrated in Fig. \ref{Fig6}, as a function of $\omega $ for different values of parameters.
-Taking a look at this figure, one can see that there exists a peak of the energy emission rate which decreases and shifts to the low frequency with the increase (decrease) of the electric charge, graviton mass, the parameters $c$ and $\varepsilon $ (the cosmological constant).
+The qualitative behavior of the energy emission rate is illustrated in Fig. \ref{Fig6} as a function of $\omega $ for different values of parameters.
+Looking at this figure, one can see that there exists a peak of the energy emission rate, which decreases and shifts to the low frequency with the increase (decrease) of the electric charge and parameter $\varepsilon $ (values of $|\Lambda |$).
 As one can see from Fig. \ref{Fig6}(a), the electric charge decreases the energy emission, meaning that the evaporation process would be slower for a black hole located in a more powerful electric field.
-The effect of graviton mass on the emission rate is depicted in Fig. \ref{Fig6}(b) which shows that emission of particles becomes insignificant for massive gravitons.
-Regarding the effects of the parameters $c$ and $\varepsilon $, Figs. \ref{Fig6}(c) and \ref{Fig6}(d) display that increasing these two parameters results in the decrease of the energy emission.
-In other words, decreasing these parameters implies a fast emission of particles.
-To examine the influence of the cosmological constant, we depict Fig. \ref{Fig6}(e) which illustrates that this parameter has an increasing contribution on the emission rate unlike other parameters.
-In fact, by increasing $\Lambda $ from $-0.06 $ to $ -0.01 $, the energy emission rate grows.
-This reveals the fact that when the black hole is located in a low curvature background, the evaporation process would be faster.
-From what was expressed, one can find that the black hole has a longer lifetime for massive gravitons or when it is located in a high curvature background or in a powerful electric field.
+The effect of graviton mass on this optical quantity is a little different such that for $0.6<m_{g}<0.7$, the energy emission rate increases with the increase of the graviton mass, whereas for $0.7<m_{g}<0.8$ the energy emission reduces with the growth of $m_{g}$ (see Figs. \ref{Fig6}(b) and \ref{Fig6}(c)).
+Regarding the effect of $\varepsilon $, Fig. \ref{Fig6} (d) displays that increasing this parameter results in a decrease in energy emission.
+In other words, decreasing this parameter implies a fast emission of particles.
+To examine the influence of the cosmological constant, we depict Fig. \ref{Fig6}(e), which illustrates that this parameter has an increasing contribution to the emission rate, unlike the electric charge.
+In fact, by increasing $\vert\Lambda \vert$, the energy emission rate grows.
+This reveals that the evaporation process would be faster when the black hole is located in a high curvature background.
+From what was expressed, one can find that the black hole has a longer lifetime when it is located in a low curvature background or a strong electric field.

+\textbf{PM case: }for PM NED we must consider a value for $s$.
+Here we consider $s=4/5$.
+Our investigation of the energy emission rate for $s=4/5$ shows that the effect of parameters on the energy emission is similar to the conformal invariant Maxwell case (i.e., $s=3/4$), with this difference that the emission rate increases by increasing the graviton mass for $ 0.5<m_{g}<0.6$ and decreases for $0.6<m_{g}<0.7$.
+To avoid repetition, we omit plotting the figures.